 INDICATIONS AND USAGE

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of ZYVOX formulations and other antibacterial drugs, ZYVOX should be used only to treat infections that are proven or strongly suspected to be caused by bacteria.
-(1.4)
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of ZYVOX formulations and other antibacterial drugs, ZYVOX should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
+(1.7)

 DOSAGE AND ADMINISTRATION

 WARNINGS AND PRECAUTIONS

 Most common adverse reactions (>5% of adult and/or pediatric patients treated with ZYVOX) include: diarrhea, vomiting, headache, nausea, and anemia.
 (6)